brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 <p align="center"> <img src="Figure 1_page-0001.jpg">
 </p>

 **Figure 1:** Representation of the 16p11.2 CNV.
-A. 16p11.2 region with genes (Refseq indentification) and segmental duplications corresponding to breakpoint 4 and 5 (where the DNA is more susceptible to break).
+(A) 16p11.2 region with genes (Refseq indentification) and segmental duplications corresponding to breakpoint 4 and 5 (where the DNA is more susceptible to break).
 Coordinates are based on Hg19 version of the genome reference.
-B. Coding genes encompassed in the 16p11.2 locus and scores corresponding to their intolerance to loss of function (pLI, observed/expected (o/e), and LOEUF defined by gnomAD v.2.1.1, Karczewski et al., bioRxiv, 2019).
+(B) Coding genes encompassed in the 16p11.2 locus and scores corresponding to their intolerance to loss of function (pLI, observed/expected (o/e), and LOEUF defined by gnomAD v.2.1.1, Karczewski et al., bioRxiv, 2019).
 Genes in red are intolerant to loss of function.

 <font size="1.5">Source: Chapter in press</font>